 Think of it as a series of milestones.
 You’ll start with a rear-facing seat for maximum protection, then move to a forward-facing seat with a harness, graduate to a booster seat that uses the car’s own seat belt, and finally, transition to the seat belt alone.
 Getting each step right is one of the most important things you can do to protect your child in the event of an accident.
 Unfortunately, even with the best precautions, accidents happen.
 If you’ve been involved in a collision and have questions about your child’s safety or your legal options, our team is here to help you understand your personal injury claim.
 Let’s walk through what Missouri law requires for each stage so you can feel confident every time you get in the car.

-Infants (Under 2): Keep Them Rear-Facing
+Infants (Under 2): The Importance of Rear-Facing

 For the youngest passengers, the rule is simple: keep them in a rear-facing car seat for as long as you can.
 This position offers the best possible protection for a baby’s fragile head, neck, and spine in a crash.
 While Missouri law states that children under four years old or weighing less than 40 pounds must be in a child safety seat, the safest practice is to use a rear-facing seat until your child reaches the top height or weight limit allowed by the seat’s manufacturer.
 Don’t be in a rush to turn them around; their safety is worth the wait.